The RAN Seagull III and V Seaplanes

 As the RAN’s aim was to equip its cruisers with seaplanes, the heavy cruisers HMAS Canberra and Australia were each assigned Seagull 111s for trials during the September 1931 and 1932 cruises to New Guinea and the Mandated Territories to the north.
 The Seagulls were engaged in various exercises; including coastal surveillance and inspecting island harbours for intelligence purposes.
 But, being hoisted to and from the water and exposed to the elements on deck took its toll.
 The Seagull 111s also had performance problems and were deemed unsuitable for the tropics; as the salt water and humidity seriously degraded the hull, airframe and control surfaces.
 However, the trials provided valuable information, and the experience helped to establish guidelines for the introduction of the new Supermarine Seagull V amphibians.

 The Seagull V was a quantum leap forward from the Mk III.
 It was predominantly built of metal which made it far more robust for marine operations, including the ability to withstand catapult launches.
 The Bristol Pegasus engine gave substantially more power than the Seagull III’s Napier Lion, and the enclosed cockpit not only afforded a degree of comfort but protected onboard electronics and made crew communication much easier than the ‘note & pulley’ system necessary in its predecessor.
 Introduced in 1935 the Seagull V became the principal RAN ship-borne aircraft for the majority of WW2.
+You can see a detailed 1940 instructional video on how to launch and recover the aircraft here: Video

 The 1930s: facing the challenges